sergeych/hybrid8/README.md

 Due to v8 and ruby MRI limitations, only one ruby thread can access any given H8::Context (e.g. execute javascript code in it), and, as usual, all ruby threads are locked by a single mitex (gvl).
-Still, having multiple H8::Context in different ruby threads let you run java/coffee scripts in parallel - what you can not have with pure MRI ruby!
+Still, having multiple H8::Context in different ruby threads let you run many java/coffee scripts in parallel with a single ruby thread - what you can not have with pure MRI ruby.

 ## Main difference from therubyracer/features not ready

-- labmda/proc passed as var to the context **does not receives first (this) argument automatically!**
+- lambda/proc passed as var to the context **does not receives first (this) argument automatically!**

 E.g. rubyracer code